jeiea/haskero/README.md

 > Plugin (ghc, stack, intero and vscode-haskell-intero) version and VSCode version used :

-> If the issue is hard to reproduce on an empty haskell project, a link to a repository containing a sample reproducing the issue
+> If the issue is hard to repeat on an empty haskell project, a link to a repository containing a sample reproducing the issue

 ## Features